FutureSharks/rpi-security/README.md

 Other requirements:
   - A [Pushbullet account](https://www.pushbullet.com).
 A free account works fine.
   - Raspbian distribution installed.
 I used Jessie.
-You could possibly use a different OS but I can't tried it.
+You could possibly use a different OS but I havn't tried it.
   - Python 2.7.

 ## How it works